Kashifhussainjamali/Olx-Clone/README.md

 # Description:
-Created the frontend of OLX with the help of HTML & CSS have uploaded the code and sample video bellow.
+Created the clone of OLX with the help of HTML & CSS have uploaded the code and sample video bellow.